US, UK brace for soaring death tolls as pandemic bears down

 In New York City, the U.S. epicenter of the pandemic, daily confirmed deaths dropped slightly, along with intensive care admissions and the number of patients who needed breathing tubes.
 But New York Gov. Andrew Cuomo warned it was “too early to tell” whether the good news would hold.

-U.S. President Donald Trump later suggested the hard weeks ahead could foretell the turning of a corner.
+President Donald Trump suggested the hard weeks ahead could foretell the turning of a corner.

 “We’re starting to see light at the end of the tunnel,” Trump claimed at an White House briefing.

 Louisiana health officials reported 68 more coronavirus-related deaths, the state’s biggest jump since the outbreak began.
-In all, the state where New Orleans hosts millions of tourists yearly has 477 reported deaths and over 13,000 infections.
-A report from a federal watchdog agency found that three out of four U.S. hospitals surveyed are already treating patients with confirmed or suspected COVID-19, and warned that different, widely reported problems are feeding off each other in a vicious cycle.
+In all, the state where New Orleans hosts millions of tourists yearly has about 480 reported deaths and over 13,000 infections.

+A report from a federal watchdog agency found that three out of four U.S. hospitals surveyed are already treating patients with confirmed or suspected COVID-19.

 Italy still has, by far, the world’s highest coronavirus death toll — almost 16,000 — but the pressure on northern Italy’s intensive care units has eased so much that Lombardy is no longer airlifting patients to other regions.